Remod-org/CCTVControl/README.md

 For admins, or those with a specific permission, it will locate all cameras on the map (default 4000m).
 It does not add these cameras and is merely for reference.

+### Commands

+- `/cctv` - When in range (3m) of a Computer Station, will add any local cameras in range (200m) of the station that the user owns
+- `/cctvlist` - Admin command to list ALL cameras

 ### Permission

 - `cctvcontrol.use` = Allows use of the /cctv command to add cameras to a computer station.